-$2119100, SS\ 2021, SWS, Open\ in\ study\ portal$
+2119100, SS 2022, SWS, Language: German/English, Open in study portal

 The goal of the seminar is to deal with different topics related to the materials handling and logistics.
-The students can work on the topic either alone or in a group work.
+Depending on the topic, the students can work on the either alone or in a group.
 At the end the results are presented and discussed with a final presentation.
-The prepare the work for the seminar an introductory event is scheduled at the beginning.
+To prepare the work for the seminar an introductory event is scheduled at the beginning.